Amazon QuickSight Q joins race to democratize business intelligence tools

 Widespread adoption of QuickSight Q will almost certainly put pressure on competitors to build more user-friendly data analytics and visualization tools.
 QuickSight Q will also help Amazon Web Services maintain a competitive advantage over Microsoft Azure and Google Cloud, which offer similar business intelligence services: Microsoft Power BI and Looker.
 Amazon Web Service’s investment in business intelligence analytics follows larger trends in the global big data and business analytics market, which is forecast to grow from $168.8 billion in 2018 to $274.2 billion by 2022, according to Statistica.

-QuickSight pushes low-code, no-code trend, empowering users with little background in BI
+QuickSight pushes low-code, no-code trend, empowering users with little BI expertise

-QuickSight Q is betting that its natural language processing technology will empower users with little background in business intelligence to generate actionable insights based on data.
-The new capability offers auto-complete suggestions for key phrases and business terms, and performs spell checking and acronym/synonym matching.
+QuickSight Q is betting its natural language processing technology will empower users with little background in business intelligence to generate actionable insights based on data.
+The new capability offers auto-complete suggestions for key phrases and business terms and performs spell checking and acronym/synonym matching.
 Thanks to these features, users don’t need to remember exact business terms or worry about spelling unfamiliar words correctly.
 When the insights or visualization miss the mark, users can revise their questions using an editor that helps QuickSight Q’s models improve.

-The launch of QuickSight Q comes at a pivotal time in the data analytics industry.
-Covid-19 has accelerated a number of important trends, including the need for AI to become more practical.
-Enterprises are also starting to recognize the need to be more data-driven in decision making, as well as empower employees without robust analytics backgrounds to make decisions based on relevant data.
+The QuickSight Q launch comes at a pivotal time in the data analytics industry.
+The pandemic has accelerated a number of important trends, including the expectation that AI serve more practical use cases.
+Enterprises are also starting to recognize the importance of data-driven decision-making, as well as the need to help employees without robust analytics backgrounds make decisions based on relevant data.

-From one perspective, QuickSight Q is a part of a larger movement to democratize data literacy.
-Many business intelligence tools on the market require teams to spend months onboarding, preparing data in advance, and creating models that are tied to the company’s business goals.
-QuickSight Q tackles this problem by leveraging AI models to create dashboards quickly, and without sacrificing accuracy.
-The dashboards interpret and describe what the data is doing in plain language, so theoretically someone without a data background could understand and act on any relevant insights.
+From one perspective, QuickSight Q is part of a larger movement to democratize data literacy.
+Many business intelligence tools require teams to spend months onboarding, preparing data in advance, and creating models that are tied to the company’s business goals.
+QuickSight Q tackles this problem by leveraging AI models to create dashboards quickly and ostensibly without sacrificing accuracy.
+The dashboards interpret and describe what the data is doing in plain language so someone without a data background could theoretically understand and act on any relevant insights.

 Using business intelligence tools to create data-driven organizations